How to Attract Students by Emphasizing Your Strengths: 10 Piano Teacher Qualities that Will Set You Apart as a Piano Teacher

 A great instructor brings both fun and seriousness to their lessons.

 Try our No-Book Beginner free webinar to learn how to teach your beginner piano students in a creative way without opening a method book.

 Life-long learners make the best teachers.
 Because they get personal satisfaction by learning, they are continually improving their methods, lessons, and skills.

-If this is your strong point, enjoy exploring new methods, going to conferences (like Piano Pivot Live in January), and connecting with other teachers for innovative viewpoints.
+If this is your strong point, enjoy exploring new methods.
+Similarly, attend conferences (like Piano Pivot Live in January), and connect with other teachers for innovative viewpoints.

 With this asset, you will be irresistible as you display that as a teacher, you’re ever in-the-know.

 Effective communication is the foundation of any great lesson.

 You might need to break down a convoluted subject or explain a complicated technique.
 Maybe you need to point out the student is not practicing enough.

 Do communicate clearly but tactfully.